-When an interviewer asks, "tell me about a time you made a mistake," I always stick to a simple formula: own the mistake, explain what I learned, and show how I improved.
-I know how nerve-wracking interviews can feel—especially since 51% of candidates admit they feel unprepared for behavioral questions like this.
-I used to worry about getting caught off guard or not knowing how to answer.
-But now I’ve learned from my own mistakes and from watching other candidates struggle, and I’ve started using tools to prep smarter and review what went wrong.
-Now here’s what I’ve learned and what I’d do differently.
+I always stick to one simple principle when an interviewer asks, "Tell me about a mistake you made": acknowledge the mistake, explain what I learned, and show how I improved.
+I used to worry about being caught off guard or not knowing how to answer.
+But now, I've learned from my own mistakes and by observing the struggles of other candidates, reflecting on what went wrong.
+Here's what I've learned and the different approaches I would take for various situations.

 Here’s what interviewers look for when they ask behavioral interview questions like this: